Angela Kane: Later life

 As of 2016, Kane teaches at Sciences Po Paris School of International Affairs on disarmament issues.
-She teaches at Tsinghua University/Schwarzman Scholars as of 2019.
+Since 2019, Kane has also been teaching Leading in International Organizations at Tsinghua University Schwarzman College as part of the Schwarzman Scholars program.
 She is a Senior Fellow at the Vienna Center for Disarmament and Non-Proliferation. and the Vice President of the International Institute for Peace in Vienna In 2015, she received the Order of Merit of the Federal Republic of Germany (Grosses Verdienstkreuz).
 In 2016 she also received the Grand Decoration of Honour in Gold with Star High Award from the Ministry of Foreign Affairs of Austria.
 Also in 2016, Kane received the Dag Hammarskjöld Medal from then Foreign Minister Steinmeier.

 In April 2016, Kane was appointed by United Nations Secretary-General Ban Ki-moon and Director-General Irina Bokova of the United Nations Educational Scientific and Cultural Organization (UNESCO) to the governing council of the United Nations University.
 In 2019, she was appointed Chair of the UNU Council.

 In August 2021, Kane assumed the position of Sam Nunn Distinguished Fellow at the Nuclear Threat Initiative (NTI), supporting NTI's work on global threat reduction.

 In addition, Kane holds various positions, including the following: